Table of Contents:

 1. What is a Professional Profile?

-Sometimes referred to as a professional summary, a professional profile is a detailed synopsis of your skills and expertise.
-Depending on your preference, it can be written in paragraph form or a bullet point list.
+It is often referred to as a resume profile (the two terms are synonymous), and depending on your preference can be written in paragraph form or as a list of bullet points.

 We know what you are thinking!
 “Well, what’s the difference between a Qualifications Summary, Career Objective, and Professional Profile?”